igoldshm/multiBA/README.md

 ## 🎯 Motivation

 Drug discovery costs **~$2.6 billion** and takes **10–15 years** per approved drug.
-A critical bottleneck is predicting which small molecules bind tightly to disease-relevant proteins — traditionally done with slow, expensive experimental assays (ITC, SPR).
+A critical bottleneck is predicting which small molecules bind tightly to disease-relevant proteins, traditionally done with slow, expensive experimental assays (ITC, SPR).

 This project builds a deep learning model for **high-throughput virtual screening**: given a protein sequence and a SMILES string, predict the binding affinity in milliseconds instead of days.